Baby gorilla cuddled by mother at London Zoo remains nameless

 The tiny ape that arrived Feb.
 8 is one of two baby western lowland gorillas born at the zoo this winter.
 Another mother, Mjukuu, gave birth to a little one almost a month earlier.

-Both babies were sired by Kiburi, a 19-year-old silverback brought to the zoo five years ago from Tenerife in Spain's Canary Islands as part of a conservation breeding program to help preserve the critically endangered gorilla subspecies.
+Both babies were sired by Kiburi, a 19-year-old silverback brought to the zoo from Tenerife in Spain's Canary Islands as part of a conservation breeding program to help preserve the critically endangered gorilla subspecies.

 The birth of Effie's baby wasn't simple.
 The gorilla arrived wrapped in its umbilical cord, posing a possible threat to its life.